pivotal/docs-tap/troubleshooting.md

 To fix this problem:

-1. Use `tanzu package update` command after the first use of `tanzu package install` command if you want to update the package.
+1. Use `tanzu package installed update` command after the first use of `tanzu package install` command if you want to update the package.